JRTheStudent/Statistical-Inference/Project1/Project1-b.md

 ### Conclusions

-The analysis suggests that increasing dosage of Vitamin C to 2.0 mg yields increases in mean tooth length for both delivery methods.
+The conclusions are predicated on the assumptions that the data were normalized (e.g. tooth length was standardized across the sets) and that the variables are independent and identically distributed.
+With these assumptions the analysis suggests that increasing dosage of Vitamin C to 2.0 mg yields increases in mean tooth length for both delivery methods.
 While the overall growth in the mean is higher for ascorbic acid than for orange juice, means at 2.0 mg dosage are similar with a tighter confidence interval for delivery via orange juice and yield higher means at 0.5 and 1.0 mg dosages, suggesting that orange juice is a more effective delivery method.

 ### Reference